Adrenaline (Epinephrine) Injectors for General Use

 Further information is available on the ASCIA website www.allergy.org.au/anaphylaxis

-Patient information and support is available from the following national patient support groups for Australia and New Zealand:
+Patient information and support is available from the following national patient support groups:

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.